Drop-in Stewardship Volunteer

 Difficulty: Moderate to Strenuous.
 Uneven terrain, bending, lifting, carrying, digging

-Difficulty: Moderate to Strenuous.
-Steep, uneven terrain, some bending and lifting
+Difficulty: Easy to Moderate.
+Flat, even terrain, some bending and lifting

 Thank you!